getify/Functional-Light-JS/apB.md

 The `MaybeHumble( 39 + 3 )` call creates a `Nothing()` monad instance to return back from the `chain(..)` call, so now Alice doesn't qualify as humble anymore.

-Now, let's use a few monads them together:
+Now, let's use a few monads together:

 ```js
 var bob = MaybeHumble( 41 );